Gum Disease Symptoms

 When periodontal disease evolves to the advanced stages, sometimes surgery is the only treatment option that remains.
 At Smile On Dental Studio, we offer a selection of gum disease treatments but with complicated advanced cases, we will refer you to a specialist for surgical treatments.

 Want to learn more or seek treatment for yours?
-Please contact our dentist in Clayton by calling (314) 678-7876 for a consultation.
+Please contact our dentist in St. Louis by calling (314) 678-7876 for a consultation.
 It’s important to take preventive care seriously to prevent gum disease from occurring.
 Preventive care is the best way to protect your teeth and overall health.

 Gum disease is a serious problem that shouldn’t be taken lightly.
-If you have tender, bleeding gums, visit Smile On Dental Studio in Clayton for treatment.
+If you have tender, bleeding gums, visit Smile On Dental Studio for treatment.